OK Soda

 OK Soda had a more "citric" taste than traditional colas, almost like a Fruit Punch version of Coke's Fresca.
 Some reviewers described it as "slightly spicy".
 Others likened it to a combination of orange soda and flat Coca-Cola.
 In contrast to earlier beverages from the 1980s also noted for their marketing campaigns, such as Jolt and Red Bull, OK Soda's caffeine content was not emphasized.
 A 12-ounce serving of OK Soda had only 40.5 milligrams of caffeine, slightly less than Coca-Cola itself (45.6 mg).

-Wikipedia, also see this page and here.
+Taken from Wikipedia, also see this page and here.